azdavis/azdavis.net/posts/en/assume-recursion-works.md

 ## Background

-To permit repeated execution of part of a program, most modern languages allow for either:
+To permit repeated execution of part of a program, most modern languages allow for [either][unrecur-post]:

 - **Iteration**, via loops like `while` or `for`.
 - **Recursion**, via recursive function definitions.